Functional Programming Patterns

 #include <vector>

-Ranges' views::filter and views::transform correspond to filter and map in functional programming, views::take and views::drop correspond to Haskell's take and drop, and views::join corresponds to concat.
-It's safe to say that Ranges is C++'s official answer to functional data processing.
-We will dive into the details of the Ranges library in Volume Four.
+Ranges' std::views::filter and std::views::transform correspond to functional programming's filter and map, std::views::take and std::views::drop correspond to Haskell's take and drop, and std::accumulate corresponds to foldl.
+It can be said that Ranges is C++'s official answer to functional data processing.
+We will dive deeper into the details of the Ranges library in Volume IV.

 Summary

-Functional programming isn't about writing Haskell in C++—it's about borrowing useful mindsets and patterns from functional programming to make C++ code clearer, easier to test, and easier to compose.
-Here is a recap of the key points:
+Functional programming isn't about using C++ to write Haskell—it's about borrowing useful ways of thinking and patterns from functional programming to make C++ code clearer, easier to test, and easier to compose.
+Core takeaways:

-• Higher-order functions are functions that accept or return functions; STL algorithms are classic examples of higher-order functions
+- Higher-order functions are functions that accept or return functions; STL algorithms are classic examples.

-• Partial application uses lambdas to fix some arguments, which is clearer and safer than std::bind
+compose/pipeto chain multiple functions into a pipeline; C++17's fold expression makes the variadic version very compact. - Partial application uses lambdas to fix some arguments, which is clearer and safer than

-• Immutable data thinking can reduce side effects and improve thread safety, but should be used selectively
+std::transform/std::copy_if/std::accumulateand are the "three axes" of data processing. - Immutable data thinking can reduce side effects and improve thread safety, but should be used selectively.

-• C++20 Ranges solves the intermediate container problem through lazy evaluation, serving as the ultimate form of functional data processing
+- C++20 Ranges solves the intermediate container problem through lazy evaluation and is the ultimate form of functional data processing.